WHAT IS FIM SPEEDWAY GRAND PRIX?

 - Run-off for 1st, 2nd & 3rd place

 - Run off for 8th place (the final automatic qualification place for the following year's Grand Prix Series

 - For all other placings, the lowest riding number jacket will be considered the better-placed rider.

 If riders are tied in the Final FIM Speedway Grand Prix Championship Standings, the following will apply:

 Each FIM Speedway Grand Prix rider will ride with a specific number, valid for the entire season.
 The number will be chosen by the rider and ratified by the FIM.

 In each heat, a rider must use the correct helmet/helmet cover to show their gate position.

 Speedway bikes are completely unique, they are 500CC have a single fixed gear and no brakes!
 Bikes are differentiated by the engines used, the rear wheel sprockets and the gear ratio chosen.
 All of this is dependent on the size of the track and racing conditions.
-They must way a minimum of 77kgs to adhere to FIM standards.
-Pure methanol is used to fuel he bikes, to ensure a higher compression ratio which results in a higher engine power output.
+They must weigh a minimum of 77kgs to adhere to FIM standards.
+Pure methanol is used to fuel the bikes, to ensure a higher compression ratio which results in a higher engine power output.